yubars/Mobile-broadband-network/README.md

-Following are the scripts that were used to measure MBB performance parameters. interfaceinfo.py pathinfo.py client.py
+Following are the scripts that I have used to measure and analyze MBB performance parameters. interfaceinfo.py pathinfo.py client.py